St Thomas US Virgin Islands Travel Guide

 Multiple pools are often a feature, ideal for families.

-Proximity to beaches with calm waters is a benefit.
+Proximity to the shore with calm waters is a benefit.

 Ideal for families or groups seeking more room.